MICHAELKITH/MICHAELKITH/README.md

 ---

 ###  About Me:
 Experienced software engineer with 4+ years in diverse environments: startups, enterprises, and agencies.
 Proficient in remote and in-office settings, prioritizing project ownership and speedy delivery.
-Skilled in web, mobile, and API development.
+Skilled in Web, Mobile, and API development.
 - :telescope: I completed my studies at Microverse and graduated as a professional full stack developer in 2023.

 - ⏲️ Currently available for hire or open to new job opportunities.